 Pollution levels are quite high in San Diego.
 This includes air pollution as well as suturated landfills.
 California in general is a very industrious state so it should not come as a surprise.
 Nonetheless this situation must be remedied fast to avoid an environmental catastrophis.

 The state of California is very aware of the situation and the government has implemented waste management regulations, including CA recycling laws.
-Waste management companies like San Diego dumpster rentals and other junk disposal services have been call to the rescue to help improve this degrading siutation.
+Waste management companies like Bargain Dumpster and other junk disposal services have been call to the rescue to help improve this degrading siutation.

 How to measure air pollution

 The average air quality index (MAI) is used to measure air pollution.
 If the number is less than 100, the air quality is considered to be excellent; if it is more than 100, the air quality is considered to be poor.

 The air quality index does not include dust, hence no official color coding criteria have been established.
 The Roadside Index (RPI) and Core Index (RPI) are two independent indexes that are used to measure the quality of life in urban areas.

 Meteorological models are unable to account for tiny variations in performance along highways, hence MeteoBlue employs the main index as its primary measure of weather conditions.
 To put it another way, road-side measurements are expected to reveal greater values than forecasts.

 San Diego’s particle forecast (PM and desert dust) is high.
 Particulate matter (PM) in the atmosphere is a term used to describe small solid or liquid particles.
 Natural and man-made sources of particulate matter exist.

 Particles that are small enough to enter the deepest portions of the lungs pose the biggest threat to public health.
 Particles less than 10 microns in diameter (about 1/7th the thickness of a human hair) are classified as PM10.
 Acids, metals, soot, dust, and smoke are all possible components of this brew.